SALES: 1-800-667-1713 | SUPPORT: 1-866-575-4310

 OSHA 30 Card

 30-Hour Department of Labor Outreach Completion cards are awarded to students who successfully complete 30 hours of construction or general industry OSHA Outreach training.
-The 10-Hour Construction DOL card is an orange/dark gold color, while the 10-Hour General Industry DOL card is blue.
+This comprehensive safety program is appropriate for senior employees, site supervisors, forepersons and safety managers in either construction or general industry.

 » OSHA 30-Hour Card Outreach Courses